If a prize were to be given to the “world’s greatest dad,” I know just the man to win.

 - Shake the soap dispenser before using, then squirt a small amount on your hands as needed, rinsing with water.

 *Castile soap is a concentrated natural vegetable-based “soap” that greatly differs from the toxic soaps we are accustomed to on store shelves.
-I also use castile soap to make homemade body wash and liquid laundry soap.

 The “where to buy” links provide you with information on the products I use to make this soap and many other DIYs.

 Subscribe to download the eBooks